Jodenee/Voyager/docs/Reference/Message.md

 <br />

 ### JumpUrl
-A [*string*](https://create.roblox.com/docs/scripting/luau/strings) containing the jump url of the message.
+A [*string*](https://create.roblox.com/docs/scripting/luau/strings) containing the jump url of this message.

 <br />